kevin-kraus/kevin-kraus/README.md

 I am a 23 year old fullstack software engineer who is from Germany 🇩🇪.

 🔨 Currently I work for Global Side GmbH and develop a platform for the digitalization of German private health insurers.
+🧑🏻‍💻 There I code full-stack, mostly with Java, TypeScript and Spring Boot.
+I also currently take care of many of the deployment topics and the AWS infrastructure.
+I also try to automate as much manual work as possible.

 ⌚️ In my spare time, I program smaller things and always try my hand at new technologies.
 I am also very interested in cars 🚗, home automation 🏡, photography 📸 and everything else that has to do with technology ⚙️ or IT 🧑🏻‍💻.